saikrishnavadali05/SSSSO-RR-District-Basic-Python-Training-June-2022/README.md

 d 4
 ```

-Example for OrderDictionary3:
+> Example : OrderDictionary3.py

-<span style="color: blue;"> Deletion and Re-Inserting: Deleting and re-inserting the same key will push it to the back as OrderedDict, however, maintains the order of insertion.
+**Deletion and Re-Insertion** - Deleting and re-inserting the same key will push it to the back as OrderedDict, however, maintains the order of insertion.

 ```python
 from collections import OrderedDict